OKX Launches 'The Genesis of Smart Trading' Campaign Featuring 100,000+ USDT Prize Pool and Token Airdrops

-NASSAU, Bahamas , Feb.
-25, 2024 /PRNewswire/ -- OKX, a leading global Web3 technology company and crypto exchange, today announced the launch of its 'The Genesis of Smart Trading' campaign featuring a prize pool worth over 100,000 USDT and exclusive token airdrops for eligible users.
+NASSAU, Bahamas, Feb.
+26, 2024 /PRNewswire/ -- OKX, a leading global Web3 technology company and crypto exchange, today announced the launch of its 'The Genesis of Smart Trading' campaign featuring a prize pool worth over 100,000 USDT and exclusive token airdrops for eligible users.

 Beginning on February 26 at 4:00 PM (UTC) and ending on March 31 at 23:59 PM (UTC), OKX launched 'The Genesis of Smart Trading' with the goal of showcasing its three core automated trading solutions.
 These solutions, now positioned under a new product category called 'Smart Trading,' include: